Skip to Content

 See what’s at risk in your community

-The Emergency Coalition created one-pagers highlighting some of the specific programs and services at risk in each of New York City’s 32 community school districts and 51 City Council Districts.
-We are pleased that Mayor Adams’ recently released Executive Budget restored funding for many of these programs.
+The Emergency Coalition created one-pagers highlighting some of the specific programs and services still at risk in each of New York City’s 51 City Council Districts.

 Get Involved!

-Email City leaders and tell them to prioritize funding for our public schools in the Fiscal Year 2025 budget; testify before City Council on May 15th; or rally at City Hall before the budget hearing!
+Email City leaders and tell them to prioritize funding for our public schools in the Fiscal Year 2025 budget and speak out on social media!